microsoft/BotFramework-Composer/docs/tutorial/bot-tutorial-add-dialog.md

 ## Wiring up dialogs
 You can break pieces of your conversation flow into `dialogs` and can chain them together.
 Let's get the newly created `getWeather` dialog wired up to the root dialog.

 1. Click on `WeatherBot.Main` from the left navigation tree.
-After selecting `weatherBot.Main` from the explorer, find the `Language Understanding` section of the property editor.
+After selecting `weatherBot.Main` from the explorer, find the `Language Understanding` section of the properties panel.

    > Each dialog can have it's own `recognizer`, a component that lets the bot examine an incoming message and decide what it means by choosing between a set of predefined `intents`.
 Different types of recognizers use different techniques to determine which intent, if any, to choose.